 On arrival you’ll be immediately impressed by the spectacular views enjoyed from the spacious reception areas with their huge floor to ceiling windows.
 On either side of the bay, all the luxurious Daios Cove villas and suites enjoy these views of the sea and the pretty cove below.
 Every room type has been cleverly designed incorporating glass with local stone to compliment the surrounding natural environment of rock, sea and space.

-If guests are not relaxing by their own private pool, there is an outdoor infinity pool and children’s pool, which is now heated up to 25°C all season.
-For sports enthusiasts there are also two tennis courts, a fitness center and Spa with an indoor pool.
+If guests are not relaxing by their own private pool, there is an outdoor infinity pool and children’s pool.
+For sports enthusiasts there are also two tennis courts, a fitness centre and Spa with an indoor pool.
 Access to the hotel areas and guest rooms is by the regular club car shuttle service or the funicular followed by meandering pathways and steps for access to the hotel's private sandy beach.

 Daios Cove has four restaurants, all of which have a children’s menu.
-To experience the true taste of Crete, the Greek Taverna serves local specialties and fresh fish and is open from midday to midnight.
+To experience the true taste of Crete, the Greek Taverna serves local specialities and fresh fish and is open from midday to midnight.
 For Mediterranean cuisine, with a fun fresh fusion, the Ocean restaurant is a popular choice.
 Pangea serves a variety of international cuisine with theme nights.
 For a more laid back 'hippy chich' option, the Beach House offering a choice of Mediterranean and Asian influenced dishes is worth booking for.
-Suite and villa guests can also choose the Premium All-Inclusive service, which offers a host of additional benefits to make your stay more memorable.
+Suite and villa guests receive Premium All-Inclusive service, which offers a host of additional benefits to make your stay more memorable.

-The traditional Cretan fishing village of Plaka, opposite the island of Spinalonga, with its authentic tavernas and local artisan shops is well worth a visit.
+The traditional Cretan fishing village of Plaka, opposite the island of Spinalonga, homes authentic tavernas and local artisan shops and is well worth a visit.
 Slightly closer are the bustling shops, bars and restaurants around the marina of Agios Nikolaos.

 Daios Cove offers a choice of one to three bedroom villas which are excellent for families, these have the option of a pool.
 For smaller families or couples wanting less space, there are some lovely deluxe rooms or junior suites which also have the option of a pool.
 All private pools (excluding the Deluxe Sea View room pool) are heated to a maximum of 25 degrees.
 Complimentary pool fencing can be requested for all room types with a pool, up to 6 weeks before travel to be guaranteed which gives you extra peace of mind whilst staying with younger children.
 All rooms feature air-conditioning, satellite TV and WiFi.
 In addition to the standard hotel facilities, Scott Dunn guests can also request a number of baby essentials to be delivered to their room on arrival, this includes bottle warmers, baby monitors and stair gates if required.
 Please ask your consultant for more details.